TrWesche/better_everyday/README.md

 - Habit_Score - List of scores and associated dates for user habits
 - Scoring_System - Definition of scoring system used for the target goal
 - Scoring_System_Params - Details on breakpoints and their meaning for the target goal
-- Reminder_Schedule - Lookup for driving user reminders based on day of week & time
+- Reminder_Schedule - Lookup for driving user reminders based on day of week & time (Not implemented in MVP)

 ## Community Forum Tables (Not implemented in MVP):
 - Community - Master record for an entire community